Unity-Technologies/ml-agents/docs/Training-on-Amazon-Web-Service.md

 This page contains instructions for setting up an EC2 instance on Amazon Web Service for use in training ML-Agents environments.
 Current limitations of the Unity Engine require that a screen be available to render to.
 In order to make this possible when training on a remote server, a virtual screen is required.
 We can do this by installing Xorg and creating a virtual screen.
 Once installed and created, we can display the Unity environment in the virtual environment, and train as we would on a local machine.

 ## Pre-Configured AMI
-A public pre-configured AMI is available with the ID: `ami-30ec184a`.
+A public pre-configured AMI is available with the ID: `ami-30ec184a` in the `us-east-1`.
 It was created as a modification of the Amazon Deep Learning [AMI](https://aws.amazon.com/marketplace/pp/B01M0AXXQB).

 ## Configuring your own Instance
 Instructions here are adapted from this [Medium post](https://medium.com/towards-data-science/how-to-run-unity-on-amazon-cloud-or-without-monitor-3c10ce022639) on running general Unity applications in the cloud.